ijeomalouisa/AMAZON-E-COMMERCE-SALES/README.md

   13. Which categories have product with teh hest discounts
   14. To identify the top 5 products in terms of rating and number of reviews combined

 #### Task Question 2: Dashboard Creation
 I will use the clean dataset and pivot outputs and build an Excel dashboard to unleash beautiful creativity

-### Data Cleaning/Preparation (Excel):
+### DATA CLEANING/PREPARATION (EXCEL)
-In view of the preparation task concerning this product, I perform the following: we have 2 options for the cleaning.
+In view of the preparation task concerning this product, I performed the followings: we have 2 options for the cleaning.
 We can go by writing formular or use Excel power query, I choosed Power query instead.
 1. To "DATA" menu, from get and transform data, the table/range,
 2. The data was loaded to the Excel power querry,
 3. I viewed it to see the column quality, going through it, I observed that there was 1 error in rating count only. as far as am concerned the data is dirty.